Do you need a survey when buying a home?

 How much do surveys cost?

-In and around Ipswich, prices vary depending on the survey type and property size, but as a rough guide:
+In and around Ipswich, prices vary depending on the survey type and property size, but you can expect to pay anywhere from £300 – £1,000.

 So, do you need a survey when buying a house?

-While it’s not compulsory, we always advise our conveyancing clients in Ipswich, Suffolk to consider one.
-Skipping a survey can be a costly mistake, even if the property looks fine on the surface.
+While it’s not compulsory, we always advise our clients to consider one.
+Not undertaking survey can be a costly mistake, even if the property looks fine on the surface.
 Think of it as a small investment that could save you from major expenses later.

-How can our team of solicitors in Ipswich help you?
+How can our team of conveyancers in Ipswich help you?

 If you’re buying in Ipswich and need friendly, expert advice, our team of conveyancers and solicitors in Ipswich are here to guide you through every step.